spagnuolocarmine/playground-mpi/README.md

-# An Message Passing Interface playground in C
+# A Message Passing Interface playground in C